ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

   - Kotlin properties uses property access syntax via accessors
   - Unclear where the annotation is applied, accessor or property
   - Dont forget to use with `@field:`

+  ^ lateinit var is error prone and hacky to test

 ---